-A culminating experience in which the student uses the skills and knowledge acquired in her or his previous preparation in the execution of an original (to the student) project dealing with an issue, question or problem of importance in the natural sciences or mathematics.
+A culminating experience in which student uses skills and knowledge acquired in previous preparation in the execution of an original (to the student) project dealing with an issue, question or problem of importance in the natural sciences or mathematics.
 Results of the project are communicated in an oral public presentation and a written paper.
-Prerequisites: Senior standing, faculty permission, and 24 credits completed in Mathematics major.
+Prerequisites: Senior standing, faculty permission, and 24 credits completed in Math major.